 .22 Long Rifle

-Description: The .22 LR is the only rimfire on our list.
-It is a small-caliber round that uses a heeled bullet (the bullet base is enclosed in the case with the bore-riding portion of the bullet exposed, unlike centerfire cartridges) and a rimmed case.
+Description: Â The .22 LR is the sole rimfire cartridge on our list.
+It’s a small-caliber round featuring a heeled bullet design, where the base of the bullet is enclosed within the case, with the bore-riding portion of the bullet exposed.
+This design is distinct from centerfire cartridges and includes a rimmed case.

 Applications: target shooting, plinking (informal shooting at improvised targets), training, hunting, entry-level round for those new to shooting.
 I’m sure there are uses for this popular round that I have not seen – its popularity, availability, low cost, low recoil/noise factor and the plethora of long guns and handguns chambered for it keep it in the top spot where ammo sales are concerned.
 There are even shotshell variants available.